Vegan ‘Snow Skin’ Mooncake with Vegan Egg Yolk

 - 50g Rice flour 粘米粉

 - 40g – 50g Sugar (I use 35g)

 - 250ml Non-dairy milk or Water (I use 220ml coconut milk)

 For Red colour: Add 2 tsp Beetroot juice, (one fresh beetroot, peeled and diced.
 Cook with enough water to cover the beets for a few minutes, drained and get the juice)

 For Green colour: Add 2 tsp Pandan juice, (Boil 5 to 7 pandan leaves in little bit of water, drained.
-Blend in a juicer, strained and get the juice)
+Blend it, strained and get the juice)

 For Brown colour: Add 1 or 2 tsp fresh brew coffee, (1/2 tsp instant coffee brew in 1 1/2 tbsp boiling water.
 Make sure all dissolved.
 Add in the dough).
 Or you can use 1 tsp vegan cocoa powder.

-For the filling: (I haven’t record the quantity, just a roughly guild)
+For the filling: (I haven’t recorded the quantity, just a roughly guild)

 - 400g Red bean paste

 - I will make the ‘egg yolks‘ 5 to 6g each, small enough to fit in my 50g cake mould.
 And the paste is 25g each, make the filling just 30g each, roll into a ball and chill in the fridge.